SEO Butler Content Review: We Ordered A Post On Snail Food

-Because they break down their pricing by content type, when you first visit SEO Butler’s content services page it looks like there are a ton of options.
+Because they break down their website content writing service pricing by content type, when you first visit SEO Butler's content services page it looks like there are a ton of options.

-SEO Butler has a post explaining why they use this type of pricing structure instead of the ‘tier’ system that they used to have.
-It’s a bit unusual, but some types of content require more work, so it makes sense.
+They have a post explaining why SEO butler offers this type of content writing service pricing structure instead of the ‘tier' system that they used to have.
+It's a bit unusual, but some types of content require more work, so it makes sense.

 To be honest, I think I like this approach better.
-When I see a content agency that offers different levels of content quality I feel a bit funny about it.
-It’s like they’re acknowledging some of their content is poorly written.
+When I see a content writing service that offers different levels of content quality, I feel a bit funny about it.
+It's like the content agency is acknowledging some of their content is poorly written.

-Anway, SEO Butler’s content pricing ranges from 7 cents per word to 13.5 cents per word:
+Anyway, SEO Butler's content writing services pricing ranges from 7 cents per word to 13.5 cents per word: